fukuchojokin/Computer-Graphics-and-Animation/readme.md

     - ### Output will be put in `Home/build`
     - ### Open the exe files in `Home/build` to run the program

-`Note: Initialize graph only after taking in all the required values`
+`Note: Initialize graph only after taking in all of the required values`